seznam/ima/docs/basic-features/testing.md

 `initImaApp` loads the application entry point mapped as `app/main`, so make sure `moduleNameMapper` resolves `^app/main$` when your entry point is not at the default location.
 It accepts optional `initSettings`, `initBindApp`, `initServicesApp` and `initRoutes` overrides that are merged on top of the application boot config.

 Always call `clearImaApp` when the suite finishes.
-It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped global timers, `console.assert`, `window.scrollTo`, the event listeners registered during the boot and all AOP hooks registered through the integration `aop` helper.
-Awaiting it is recommended, but a pending cleanup is always finished before the next `initImaApp` boots an application.
+It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped global timers, `console.assert`, `window.scrollTo`, and all AOP hooks registered through the integration `aop` helper.
+It removes application-owned listeners registered through `$Window.bindEventListener` without removing React's document listeners.
+Direct native listeners must be removed by their owner during teardown.
+Awaiting cleanup is recommended, but a pending cleanup is always finished before the next `initImaApp` boots an application.
 Only one application can boot at a time, so overlapping `initImaApp` calls are rejected.

 ### Shared integration configuration